 Final stop, just steps away from the Duomo plaza.
 I have a theory, based on an admittedly small sample size, but a theory nonetheless: in Milan, the closer you get to the Duomo, the more unpleasant your espresso experience will be.
 Maybe it was the carnal imbalance of caffeine-to-food in my system, maybe it was the dude who threw keys on the floor in the direction of the woman mopping, ordering her to hurry up, but the whole thing was a little tedious.

 Before I could take a proper picture of the interior, a man barked at me to pay.
-All those folks needed a double dose of the 5Gs of customer service – good grief girl, get a grip.
-Whatever, I had made it to the Duomo, I had consumed (after checking my camera) no fewer than eight espressos in one hour, and it was time I made it back to the Dalla Corte Loft to begin the second day of DC Campus.
+It was not the finest service experience, but whatever, I had made it to the Duomo, consuming no fewer than eight espressos in one hour, and it was time I made it back to the Dalla Corte Loft to begin the second day of DC Campus.

 I find a taxi stand just a block away from Mercanti.
 Taxi, taxi!
 Pronto, pronto!